 1. Next priority: Practicality

 Qoocam 8K (reviewed here; $579): The Qoocam 8K has the best video quality among consumer 360 cameras, with slightly better detail and has less compression than the MAX or One X. It is also easy to use, thanks to its touchscreen.
-As of December 2019, the software is still a little buggy, but Kandao issues frequent firmware and app updates, and when they finalize it, I expect it will be very capable.
+It also features a mic input.

 2. Next priority: Price